jaimebuelta/django-docker-template/README.md

 ```

-- debug-server: Run a debug server, aimed to check interactivly the app through a browser.
+- *dev-server*: Run a dev server, aimed to check interactivly the app through a browser.
 It
-                    can be accessed at port 8000, and it will restart if the code of the application changes.
+                can be accessed at port 8000, and it will restart if the code of the application
+                changes.
 It is using the django `runserver` command under the hood.
 ```
-docker-compose up [-d] debug-server
+docker-compose up [-d] dev-server
 ```
-- db: Database backend.
+- *db*: Database backend.
 It is started containing the data in the fixtures described in the code.

   Most of the changes in the code doesn't require restarting the services or rebuilding, but changes